localcloud-dev/localcloud-agent/README.md

 #### What you need to deploy the first project:
 - A fresh (new) server (VPS, Public Cloud, Dedicated Server, etc) with public IP, SSH access, and Ubuntu 22.04.
 If you don't know where to get a cloud server try Hetzner, Scaleway, OVH or DigitalOcean.
 All these cloud providers are easier to use and much more cheap than AWS, GCP or Azure.
-- A custom domain and access to DNS records of this domain.
+- A custom domain and access to DNS records of this domain
+- Dockerfile in the project's root directory

 #### How to deploy a project with self-hosted Deployed.cc

 - Add A record to DNS with the public IP address of your server.
 For example, if a public IP of your server is 153.111.51.139 and your custom domain is project.com, you can add a wildcard A record *.test.project.com -> 153.111.51.139.
 This is just an example, you should update with your real IP address and domain name.
 - SSH into your server
-- Install the service-node agent on this server
+- Install the service-node agent on this server (replace "service_node_domain" with your domain, for the example in the step 1 it could be agent.test.project.com):
 ```
-curl https://raw.githubusercontent.com/deployed-cc/service-node/main/public/provision/deployed-service-node-install.sh | sh -s depl.depl-node-1.deployed.cc
+curl https://raw.githubusercontent.com/deployed-cc/service-node/main/public/provision/deployed-service-node-install.sh | sh -s service_node_domain
 ```
+**service_node_domain** will be used for Bitbucket, Github and other webhooks, should be without http and https, for example: agent.test.project.com or deploy.domain.com, etc

 - Wait until the service-node agent finishes the server provision and follow the steps in the final message.
-If everything goes well, you'll see something like in Terminal/Console:
+If everything goes well, you'll see something like this:
 ```
 To deploy a first project you should: